KevinPCVillar/IpAddress/README.md

 # IpAddress
-Small program to validate a Ip Address and return his classification.
+Small program to validate an Ip Address and return his classification.